Helical Piers FAQ

 How long have piers existed?

-They can trace their roots all the way back to 1720 in England, where they were invented.
-In the nineteenth century lighthouses were supported by Helical Piers.
+Piers can trace their roots all the way back to 1720 in England, where they were invented.
+In the nineteenth century, lighthouses were supported by Helical Piers as well.

 Why is the term helical used?